 Stevens is a strong advocate for unions, women, innovation, manufacturing and gun reform.
 The Congresswoman’s passion for manufacturing and innovation is rooted in her experience as an Obama appointee, serving as the Chief of Staff for the U.S. Auto Rescue Task Force, which saved over 200,000 Michigan jobs.
 Following her work on the Auto Rescue, Congresswoman Stevens worked in a research lab where her work focused on the future of working in the digital age.

 Congresswoman Stevens sits on the House Committee on Education & Labor, and the House Committee on Science, Space & Technology, where she also serves as Chairwoman of the Research & Technology Subcommittee.
 On these Committees, Congresswoman Stevens works to protect access to healthcare, defend a woman’s right to choose, and increase investment in critical research and development.

 Notably, Haley served as chief of staff on the Auto Rescue which helped return the auto industry to financial stability and saved over 200,000 Michigan jobs.

 In 2020, Congresswoman Stevens launched the first ever Women in STEM Congressional Caucus.
 The Caucus is designed to support and increase the number of women in science, technology, engineering and mathematics fields.
 She also introduced and passed original legislation to advance opportunities for women and girls in STEM fields.

-The Congresswoman resides in Waterford with her husband and attends Kensington Church in Troy.
-As a child, Stevens grew up in Birmingham and graduated from Seaholm High School.
+The Congresswoman resides in her hometown of Birmingham and attends Kensington Church in Troy.
+She graduated from Seaholm High School.